 I hope the above list will help to start you off, or add to your already listed questions.

-Please get your child started on practising composing his / her personal, handwritten, letter of thanks to his / her Year Teacher and Classroom Assistant, as soon as possible, as a few drafts may be required.
+up to the end of the first term, please get your child started on practising composing his / her personal, handwritten, letter of thanks to his / her Year Teacher and Classroom Assistant, as soon as possible, as a few drafts may be required.
 These 'thank you' letters are good practise in composition, and in showing gratitude for help, or a present, or anything a child receives for birthdays from grandparents, for example, or during the course of their lives.

 of his / her personality, and suggest adding references to work that he / she really enjoyed, and mention what subjects he / she feels were where she improved most.
 Depending on the age of the child, drawings

-Find out from other PGCs what is the accepted norm when it comes to giving a present to a Year Teacher.
+PGCs what is the accepted norm when it comes to giving a present to a Year Teacher.
 There may be a self-imposed rule for an upper end of expenditure.
 Some schools would find a bottle of wine acceptable, others may not approve of alcohol.
 It is best to know when and how much to spend.
-However, small presents, carefully chosen, as tokens of thanks for your child's Teacher's hard work, are not part of a competition to see who buys what.
+However, small presents, carefully chosen, as tokens of thanks for your child's Teacher's hard work, should not be part of a competition to see who buys what.